abrahampm/dotnet-demo-booking-api/README.md

 ### How to install and run the project
 The solution contains two applications:
-- alten-test-booking-api (Asp.Net Core Solution)
+- demo-booking-api (Asp.Net Core Solution)
-- alten-test-booking-spa (Demo Angular Single Page Application to test the API functionality)
+- demo-booking-spa (Demo Angular Single Page Application to test the API functionality)

 1- Change working directory to the Asp.Net Core Web API project in the Presentation Layer:\
 \
-`cd alten-test-booking-api/alten-test.PresentationLayer/`\
+`cd demo-booking-api/demo-booking-api.PresentationLayer/`\
 \
-Build the project (I used the Asp.Net Core Framework, Version 5.0.1, running on Linux (Ubuntu 20.04))\
+Build the project (I used the .Net Core Framework, Version 6, running on Linux (Ubuntu 20.04))\
 \
 `dotnet build`\
 \